Guide to the Beth and Ernie Wackwitz photographs

 Alternative formats: Nine copy negatives have been made from selected photographs in the collection.

-Digitized copies: Selected photographs have been digitized and can be found online at Alaska’s Digital Archives by searching for “Beth and Ernie Wackwitz.”
+Digitized copies: Selected photographs have been digitized and can be found online at Alaska’s Digital Archives.
+For information about obtaining copies please contact Archives and Special Collections.

 Rights note: Archives does not hold copyright to materials in this collection.